 What to Expect Before Our Visit:

 -First, fill out our online form.
-You will be asked to select a grade level (either 3rd, 4th, or 5th) and to provide your first, second, and third choice of dates for us to visit.
+You will be asked to select a grade level (either 3rd or 4th grade) and to provide your first, second, and third choice of dates for us to visit.
 Art Center staff will then contact you to work out details and schedule our visit.